patooworld/PWCloud/How-to-Contribute.md

 ## Development Workflow

 ### Incremental Build
-From a terminal, where you have cloned the `sqlopsstudio` repository, execute the following command to run the TypeScript incremental builder:
+From a terminal, where you have cloned the `azuredatastudio` repository, execute the following command to run the TypeScript incremental builder:

 ```bash
 yarn run watch